jordanlevy001/PyBer_Analysis/README.md

 <img width="306" alt="Percent of Total Fares by City Type" src="https://user-images.githubusercontent.com/88804543/133806220-c03ba744-a756-4564-b085-61ba5e1cd79e.png">

 Out of the total fares, urban cities make up the majority.
 Suburban cities make up the second highest percent of the total fares, 30.5%.
 6.8% of the total fares are in rural cities.
-Please see the pie chart above for the specific percentages.
+Please see the pie chart above for all of the specific percentages.

 <img width="364" alt="Average Fare" src="https://user-images.githubusercontent.com/88804543/133807393-028c69fe-c4ab-44a7-b4ca-5d389dc6f2cf.png">